 The newly transferred operating system should now work with the cloud server.
-However, depending on your old network setting you may need to log in through the Web Console to fix any issues before the system will connect normally.
-Go to your UpCloud Control Panel then select the Console -tab under your Server settings and click Open the console connection.
+However, depending on your old network setting you may need to use the Web Console log into the server and fix any issues before the system will connect normally.
+Go to your UpCloud control panel, open the Console tab under your Server settings, and click Open the console connection.

-Now, log in normally with the user credentials for the imported VMware host as you would have before transferring the server to the cloud.
+Now, log in with the credentials for the imported VMware host as you did before transferring the server to the cloud.
 Once in, check the network settings with the following command.